isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

     $ sysrepocfg -d startup -f xml -m kea-dhcp6-server --edit=startup.xml

-``kea-netconf`` pushes the configuration found in the Sysrepo startup datastore to all Kea servers during its initialization phase, after it subscribes to module changes in the Sysrepo running datastore.
+:iscman:`kea-netconf` pushes the configuration found in the Sysrepo startup datastore to all Kea servers during its initialization phase, after it subscribes to module changes in the Sysrepo running datastore.
 This action copies the configuration from the startup datastore to the